 The tools which you provide to help children exercise their rights and report concerns to you must be easy for the child to find.
 You therefore need to give them prominence on your online service.
-You should highlight the reporting tool in your set up process and provide a clear and easily identifiable icon in a prominent place on the screen display.
+You should highlight the reporting tool in your set up process and provide a clear and easily identifiable icon or other access mechanism in a prominent place on the screen display.

-If your online service includes a physical product, for example a connected toy or speaker you should include the icon on your packaging, highlighting online reporting tools as a product feature, and find ways to highlight reporting tools in a prominent way even if the product is not screen based.
+If your online service includes a physical product, for example a connected toy or speaker, you can include the icon on your packaging, highlighting online reporting tools as a product feature, and find ways to highlight reporting tools in a prominent way even if the product is not screen-based.

-Make them age-appropriate and easy to use
+Make them age appropriate and easy to use

 Your tools should be age appropriate and easy to use.
 You should therefore tailor them to the age of the child in question.
-The following table provide some guidelines.
+The following table provides some guidelines.
+However, these are only a starting point and you are free to develop your own, service specific, user journeys that follow the principle in the headline standard.

-You should also consider any additional responsibilities you may have under the applicable equality legislation for England, Scotland, Wales & Northern Ireland.
+You should also consider any additional responsibilities you may have under the applicable equality legislation for England, Scotland, Wales and Northern Ireland.

-Age range Guidelines 0-5 Pre-literate & early literacy Provide icon(s), audio prompts or similar that even the youngest of children will recognise as meaning 'I'm not happy' or 'I need help'.
+Age range Recommendations 0-5 Pre-literate & early literacy Provide icon(s), audio prompts or similar that even the youngest of children will recognise as meaning 'I'm not happy' or 'I need help'.
 If these buttons are pressed, or other prompts responded to, provide video or audio material prompting the child to get help from a parent or trusted adult.
 Provide online tools suitable for use by parents.
-6-9 Core primary Provide icon(s), audio prompts or similar that children will recognise as meaning 'I'm not happy' or 'I need help'. school years If these buttons are pressed, or other prompts responded to, provide video or audio material prompting the child to get help from a parent or trusted adult, then direct the child to your online tool.
+6-9 Core primary school years Provide icon(s), audio prompts or similar that children will recognise as meaning 'I'm not happy' or 'I need help'.
+If these buttons are pressed, or other prompts responded to, provide video or audio material prompting the child to get help from a parent or trusted adult, then direct the child to your online tool.
 Provide online tools that children could use either by themselves or with the help of an adult.
 10-12 Transition years Provide icon(s), audio prompts or similar that children will recognise as meaning 'I'm not happy' or 'I need help'.
 If these buttons are pressed, or other prompts responded to, direct the child to your online tool and prompt them to get help from a parent or trusted adult if they need it.
 Provide online tools that children could use either by themselves or with the help of an adult.
 13 -15 Early teens Provide icon(s), audio prompts or similar that children will recognise as meaning 'I want to raise a concern' 'I want to access my information' or 'I need help'.
 If these buttons are pressed, or other prompts responded to, direct the child to your online tools and prompt them to get help from a parent or other trusted resource if they need it.
 Provide online tools suitable for use by the child without the help of an adult.
 16-17 Approaching adulthood Provide icon(s), audio prompts or similar that children will recognise as 'I want to raise a concern' 'I want to access my information' or 'I need help'.

 If these buttons are pressed, or other prompts responded to, direct the child to your online tools and prompt them to get help from a parent or other trusted resource if they need it.

 Provide online tools suitable for use by the child without the help of an adult.